All Episodes

 They very strongly think that the censure was out of line.

-Who, if you listen to him, he didn't do anything wrong.
+Now the Democrat Party's in disarray over censuring Charlie Wrangell, who, if you listen to him, he didn't do anything wrong.

-What is TV one?
+What is TV1?

-Is anybody can somebody tell me what TV One is?
+Can somebody tell me what TV1 is?

-Well, I know Roland used to be on CNN used to be angry on CNN all the time.
+Well, I know Roland used to be on CNN, used to be angry on CNN all the time.

-TV one just comes on at night in some places.
+TV1 just comes on at night in some places.

-I never heard of TV one.
+I never heard of TV1.

 I'm not trying to offend anybody here.